-Table 1: Gender Pay Gap ı reporting requirements.
-Mean gender pay gap The difference between the average of men's and women's hourly pay.
-Median gender pay gap The difference between the midpoints in the ranges of men's and women's pay.
-All salaries in the sample are lined up separately for men and women in order from lowest to highest, and the middle salary is used.
+Table 1: Gender Pay y Gap reporting requirements Mean gender pay The difference between the average of men's and women's hourly pay. gap.
+Median gender The difference between the midpoints in the ranges of men's and women's pay.
+All pay gap. salaries in the sample are lined up separately for men and women in order from lowest to highest, and the middle salary is used.
 The figure is the difference of these two middle points.
-Mean bonus gender The difference between the mean bonus payments made to relevant male employees and pay gap that paid to relevant female employees.
+Mean bonus The difference between the mean bonus payments made to relevant male employees gender pay gap. and that paid to relevant female employees.
 For DHCFT this refers to local and national clinical excellence awards.
-Median bonus The difference between the median bonus payments made to relevant male employees and gender pay gap that paid to relevant female employees.
+Median bonus The difference between the median bonus payments made to relevant male gender pay gap. employees and that paid to relevant female employees.
 For DHCFT this refers to local and national clinical excellence awards.
-Proportion of males The proportions of relevant male and female employees who were paid a bonus payment. and females receiving a bonus.
-For DHCFT this refers to local and national clinical excellence awards.
-Proportion of males The proportions of male and female relevant employees in the lower, lower middle, upper and females in each quartile band. middle and upper quartile pay bands.
+Proportion of The proportions of relevant male and female employees who were paid a bonus males and females payment.
+For DHCFT this refers to local and national clinical excellence awards. receiving a bonus.
+Proportion of The proportions of male and female relevant employees in the lower, lower middle, males and females upper middle and upper quartile pay bands. in each quartile band.